Rejoice football: Eagles hit the road for state quarterfinals

-The third time as not a charm when it came to Rejoice Christian’s travel plans over the upcoming holiday weekend.
+The third time was not a charm when it came to Rejoice Christian’s travel plans over the upcoming holiday weekend.

 In coach Brent Marley’s first five seasons at the helm, Friday marks the third time the Eagles have advanced to the Class A quarterfinal round of the postseason.
 Rejoice hit the road on the first two occasions, 2015 against Stratford and last season against Crossings Christian.
 Marley’s club will once again board a bus when the Eagles travel to Thomas the day after Thanksgiving.